George Tahdooahnippah

-George "Comanche Boy" Tahdooahnippah (born December 3, 1978) is an American professional boxer.
+George "Comanche Boy" Tahdooahnippah (born December 3, 1978) is a Native American professional boxer.
 He has held the WBC Continental Americas middleweight and Native American Boxing Council super middleweight titles.
-He also works as an environment and Diabetes specialist.
+He also works as an environment and diabetes specialist.

 Early life

-Tahdooahnippah is a member of the Comanche Nation and is also Choctaw.
+Tahdooahnippah is a citizen of the Comanche Nation and of Choctaw descent.

 He won the honor as a Cadet Greco-Roman All-American, placing 7th in the United States.
 He also represented Oklahoma as an "Oklahoma All Star" and toured Japan before receiving a full wrestling scholarship to Delaware State University.

 Kickboxer

 At the age of 23, he became an amateur kickboxer, winning the North Texas light heavyweight title.
 He was also the runner-up at the 2002 "Sansho-Kickboxing World Championships".
 He participated in the Original Toughman competition, where he won the light heavyweight championship.

 Professional boxing career

 He did not have his first professional boxing match until age 25.
 He eventually teamed with manager Bobby Dobbs.
 He has worked with world class trainers such as Shadeed Suluki and David Vaughn.
 He currently trains at the Mad Man Boxing Gym in Elgin, OK.